khaouitiabdelhakim/Android-QUIZ-With-Correction/QUIZ.md

 - [ ] `when network requests are made on the main thread`

 [Reference](https://developer.android.com/guide/topics/resources/string-resource#Plurals)
+> [!NOTE]
+> `onTrimMemory()` is called when the operating system is running low on memory and needs to reclaim resources, typically when apps are backgrounded.

 #### Q74.
 In your app, you have a RecyclerView of items.
 You want to have a different configuration for portrait and landscape modes. which code snippet would allow you to best support the layout below?